SEBI evolving as per the economy's needs: Jaitley

 The meet concluded with a broad consensus on the need for further development of commodity markets in both the spot and derivatives segments.

-"The recent Union Budget proposal to look into integrating the two segments were also highlighted during the discussion," the statement added.
+"The recent Union Budget proposal to look into integrating the two segments were also highlighted during the discussion," the statement said.

 The meeting was attended by the Minister of State for Finance Arjun Ram Meghwal, Secretary (Finance) Shaktikanta Das, Chief Economic Advisor Arvind Subramanian and SEBI Chairman-elect Ajay Tyagi, among other top officials from the ministry and the Reserve Bank of India (RBI).